Table of Contents

 See It For Yourself

-Thanks to the cooler weather, autumn and winter are wonderful seasons to embark on a swamp tour with Cajun Encounters.
+Thanks to the cooler weather, autumn and winter are wonderful seasons to embark on an alligator swamp tour with Cajun Encounters.
 Guests can travel down the Honey Island Swamp, experiencing the beauty of one of the most untarnished ecosystems in America first-hand.
 If that is not enough, there are plenty of educational opportunities to learn about the plants and animals that inhabit it.